HEPCompSim/DCSim/README.md

 conda deactivate
 ```

-### Tips for Conda
+#### Tips for sharing your Conda environment

-With a `conda` environment, you would be able to install the full software setup without super-user rights.
-More information on how to work with and develop in a `conda` environment can be found in the [Conda Documentation](https://docs.anaconda.com/)

-Furthermore, it is possible to put a complete conda environment into a tarball to be able to export it to a different machine, e.g. a batch system node.
+It is possible to put a complete conda environment into a tarball to be able to export it to a different machine, e.g. a batch system node.
 To do that execute:

 ```bash
 conda activate dcsim-env # in case you don't have it activated yet